OBOAcademy/obook/docs/courses/monarch-obo-training.md

 ## Notes
 Most of materials used by this course were developed by James Overton, Becky Jackson, Nicole Vasilevsky and Nico Matentzoglu as part of a project with the Critical Path Institute (see [here](../index.md)).
 The materials are improved as part of an internal training program (onboarding and CPD) for the Phenomics First project (NIH / NHGRI #1RM1HG010860-01).

+Thanks to Sarah Gehrke for her help with project management.